Marketlum/Marketlum-Amendment/Sylius-Amendment.md

 - Mobile Application
 - Social Media Shop

-### 2.3 Locales, Currencies and Exchange Rates
+### 2.3 Locales and Product Exchange Rates

-Every Locale and Currency is defined as name and ISO??? code.
-The Exchange Rate has source, target currency and rate.
+Every Locale defined as name and ISO code.
+An Exchange Rate is a pair and ratio between fungible Products (e.g. currencies) can be defined.

 ### 2.4 General Market, Sub-Markets and Channels

-The broadest space of the Organization's market is its "General Market", which corresponds to the broadest defined Geography.
+The broadest space of the Organization's Market is its "General Market", which corresponds to the broadest defined Geography.
 Each Market is defined as:

 - **(a)** its name.
 - **(b)** its unique code.